WHAT IS MODULAR CONTENT AND HOW YOUR TEAM CAN BENEFIT

 4. Plan your content distribution

-With your modules ready to go, it’s time to plan how and where you’ll use them.
+With your pre approved content blocks ready to go, it’s time to plan how and where you’ll use them.
 Create a content calendar that outlines when and where each module will be published.

-Think about the different channels you’ll be using – your website, social media, email newsletters – and work out how you’ll tailor each module to fit the platform.
+Think about the various platforms you’ll be using – your brand website, social media, email newsletters – and work out how you’ll tailor each module to fit the platform.

 5. Personalize for different audiences